bwassim/bwassim.github.io/_posts/2019-05-15-An-AI-Based-Solution-for-the-Blind-and-the-Visually-Impaired.markdown

 * Once the target is defined, the camera feeds the Yolo network with a set of image (frame) per second
 * The Yolo network returns the set of coordinates of the detected objects together with a class probabilities
 * From these information we developped three modes, the user of course, will be offered the possibility to choose amongst the three modes
-* The application will communicate with the user with a TTS algorithm.
+* The application will communicate back with the user with a TTS algorithm.

 ![architecture]({{site.baseurl}}/images/architecture.png){:height="60%" width="60%"}